rtp-ch/slider/README.md

 Valid options are 'panelsByViewport' or 'viewportByPanels'.
 We will either adjust the panels to a fluid viewport or set the viewport to the size of the actual panel.

-<pre>fluidPanelsDim: bool (default: false)</pre>

-When set we will re-read the panel dimensions when the panel oppositions has changed.
-This is only usefull if the panels have a forced aspect ratio (i.e. due to an image inside it).

-<pre>fluidPanelsOpp: bool (default: false)</pre>

-When set we will re-read the panel oppositions when the panel dimensions has changed.
-This is only usefull if the panels have a forced aspect ratio (i.e. due to an image inside it).

 <pre>setFloat: bool (default: true)</pre>

 Set panels to float if vertical is not enabled.